GoogleCloudPlatform/endpoints-codelab-android/README.md

 ```

 Rebuilding the Android application will pick up the changes made to the backend
-(it's no longer local to you machine but rather lives in the
+(it's no longer local to your machine but rather lives in the
 Cloud) so you don't need to explicitly re-install the Endpoints client
 libraries.
+If needed the [Gradle App Engine Plugin](https://github.com/GoogleCloudPlatform/gradle-appengine-plugin) offers
+tasks to install, export, and document endpoints.
+This would work well if the
+same developer is not building both the client and the backend.

 Run the Android client one more time and add a new task.